-Credits:4(3L+1T)
+Paper Code: PHD699107 Credits:4(3L+1T)

-This course shall help the scholars to explore the approaches pertaining to for understanding Peace Education, value Education and Human Rights.
+This course shall help the scholars to explore the approaches pertaining to Sociological Research.
+The course discusses the sociological and global perspectives for understanding Peace Education, value Education and Human Rights.
 The course aims to discuss the associated ethical issues in the domain of Sociological Research.